 Charles Ogletree, Jr. Professor of Law

 Professor Charles received his JD from the University of Michigan Law School and clerked for The Honorable Damon J. Keith of the United States Court of Appeals for the Sixth Circuit.
-While at the University of Michigan, he was the founder and first editor-in-chief of the Michigan Journal of Race & Law.
+While at the University of Michigan, he was one of the founders and the first editor-in-chief of the Michigan Journal of Race & Law.
 From 1995-2000, he was a graduate student in political science at the University of Michigan.